-Pepperstone that provides free historical tick data for various currency pairs.
+Pepperstone provides free historical tick data for various currency pairs.
 The .csv file contains top of the book, tick-by-tick market data, with fractional pip spreads in millisecond details.
 This data is more than sufficient for our analysis.

 The data that we downloaded will look like this:

-Steps on Python
+Steps In Python

 As you can see the data is without any header.
 We will include the header and accomplish the required task programmatically.